-Insider Q&A: BaseCamp CTO David Heinemeier Hansson
+Insider Q&A: Basecamp CTO David Heinemeier Hansson

 Q: Now we’ve been doing this for a few months, we’ve seen many companies basically switch to remote mode.
 Have you seen other companies making mistakes switching to remote work?

-A: The number one mistake I’ve seen from other companies suddenly being forced to go remote has been that they tried to recreate the office remotely.
+A: The No. 1 mistake I’ve seen from other companies suddenly being forced to go remote has been that they tried to recreate the office remotely.
 So if what happened at the office was a bunch of meetings early on Monday morning, those just turned into some calls.

 And this whole idea that you can recreate the office remotely is a nonstarter.
 It’s not a great way to work.
 Most companies, when they work in the office, work in a very synchronous way that’s dictated around a meeting schedule that mandates where people have to be at a certain time.